PSNISC/DeAuPs/README.md

+1. Run the script in a full-screen terminal.

-1. To run the kidWifi.py script, your network interface needs to be in monitoring mode to allow the script to create a capture file using airodump-ng -i IF( interface ).
+2. To run the kidWifi.py script, your network interface needs to be in monitoring mode to allow the script to create a capture file using airodump-ng -i IF( interface ).

-2. Run the script in a full-screen terminal.
+3. You need to have inquirer package.

-Usage: python3 kidWifi.py -e ( ESSID ) -i ( interface )
+Usage: python3 kidWifi.py -i ( interface )

-Eg: python3 kidWifi.py -e "John_wifi" -i wlan0mon
+Eg: python3 kidWifi.py -i wlan0mon